ygypt/lang/grammar.md

 as you can see in the last two

 # relationals
-relationals are the basic blocks that turn words into verbs
+relationals are the blocks that turn words into verbs

-## three relational system

 there are 3 relationals:
 + existence